thephpleague/csv/reading-8.0.md

 The method takes a third optional parameter, a callable, to apply to each row of the results before returning.
 This callable expected:

-- an array containing two value, the first value represents the resulting offset and the second value the resulting value.
+- an array containing two values, the first value represents the resulting key and the second value the resulting value.
 - the CSV current row offset
 - the current iterator